rugbyprof/5303-Adv-Database/Assignments/A03/README.md

 - There are security issues exposing a `.git` folder in the "web-root" of your server.
 - Don't put anything with passwords or sensitive info right now.
 I will show you how to secure it on Wednesday.
-- If your interested here are a couple of methods securing your ./git repos
+- If your interested in getting started here are a couple of methods securing your .git repos

 **1)**  Directory Match